 HEPA (High Efficiency Particulate Air) Home Air Filters

 HEPA filters are seen as the top filtration product by Jack Nelson Service Experts, as well as the Occupational Safety and Health Administration and the EPA.
-HEPA filters can destroy up to 98% of pollutants in your family’s air.
-These are the types of filters typically used in hospitals to kill germs and keep everyone healthy, but Jack Nelson Service Experts installs them for home air filters.
+HEPA filters can kill up to 98% of pollutants in your family’s air.
+These are the types of filters typically installed in hospitals to kill germs and keep everyone healthy, but Jack Nelson Service Experts installs them for home air filters.
 If there are any critical respirational health problems for anyone in the home, the experts recommend the installation of a whole-home HEPA air filtration system.

 High-Efficiency Home Air Filters